 If your provider is hiking prices it must let you know in writing – you've 30 days to leave (or threaten leaving) from receiving your notification letter.
 If this happens to you, use it as a bargaining chip – it's likely it will make an effort to keep you as a customer.

-Virgin's just announced a price hike coming in November, so if you're a customer now's the perfect time to haggle yourself a better deal.
+At the beginning of May Plusnet announced line rental hikes coming in June.
+So if you're a customer, now's the perfect time to haggle yourself a better deal.

 Timing is crucial

-There's no harm in giving it a try earlier though - if you struggle, then note in your diary when you'll be nearing the end of your contract and call back then (notice periods are often 14 or 31 days, so to avoid it rolling on any longer than necessary, don't wait until the final day).
+There's no harm in giving it a try earlier, but if you do struggle, then note in your diary when you'll be nearing the end of your contract and call back then (notice periods are often 14 or 31 days, so to avoid it rolling on any longer than necessary, don't wait until the final day).